SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform.md

 * Example 1 overrides the cloudtrail_source_details parameter to collect Cloudtrail logs from a user-provided s3 bucket.
 Cloudtrail logs are already stored in the user-provided s3 bucket.
 The default parameter will always create new S3 buckets, forward CloudTrail logs to it and collect CloudTrail logs from the newly created s3 bucket.

 * Example 2 overrides the auto_enable_access_logs variable to skip automatic access log enablement for an Application Load Balancer resource.
-By default, it is set to “Both”, which automatically enables access logging for new and existing ALB resources.
+By default, it is set to *Both*, which automatically enables access logging for new and existing ALB resources.

 **Default example:**